David-118/2048-Solver/diary.md

 I eventualy relised the java streams have a parellel() method.
 This returns a stream were every item can be processed in parellel at the same time.

-This was the approch I used in the end
+This was the approach I used in the end

 # Term 1
 ## Week 11